Dicastery for the Laity, Family and Life: History

 In April 2020, the dicastery issued a letter calling attention to the plight of the elderly, especially during the coronavirus emergency.
 While recognizing the necessity of appropriate health precautions, the letter mentioned alternate methods to address feelings of loneliness and abandonment.
 "The inability to continue making home visits has led to finding new and creative forms of presence.
 Calls, video or voice messages or, more traditionally, letters addressed to those who are alone.
 Parishes are often engaged in the delivery of food and medicines to those who are forced not to leave the house."

 On 11 June 2021, the dicastery issued new norms which impose term limits for leaders of international associations of the faithful.
-The leaders' terms are limited to a maximum of five years, with an international leader able to serve two consecutive terms, after which he will need to vacate the office for at least one term before being eligible to serve again.
-The norms take effect on 11 September.
+The leaders' terms are limited to a maximum of five years, with an international leader able to serve two consecutive terms, after which they need to vacate the office for at least one term before being eligible to serve again.
+The norms took effect on 11 September that year.